abhishek955911/Plant-Disease-Prediction/README.md

 # Plant-Disease-Prediction
 🌿 A deep learning project that detects plant leaf diseases from images.
 It helps identify infections early to prevent crop loss.
-The model analyzes leaf patterns using CNN and gives accurate predictions through a simple, easy-to-use web app.
+The model analyzes leaf patterns using CNN and gives accurate predictions through a simple, easy-to-use web app

+This project predicts plant diseases from leaf images using deep learning.

+## 📌 Features
+- Detects diseases from plant leaf images
+- Uses a trained CNN/Transfer Learning model
+- Simple and easy-to-use web interface

+## 🧠 Tech Stack
+- Python
+- TensorFlow / Keras
+- Streamlit